soroushhashemifar/jekyll-theme-prologue/reading-list.md

 order: 3
 ---

 Here you can find some cool papers and books which I've found them interesting.
 Hope they be useful for others.
+This list is updating regularly so if you know any good machine learning book, please send me the name to add it to the list below.

 ## Books:
 * [Deep Learning with Python, Francois Chollet](https://www.manning.com/books/deep-learning-with-python)